hepplerj/Dissertation/introduction.dissertation.Heppler.md

 ---
+title: |
+  | Chapter 1
-title: "Space, Place, and Nature in Silicon Valley"
+  | Space, Place, and Nature in Silicon Valley
 author:
 - 'Jason A. Heppler'
 ...